Welcome to FK. Please register to join

 i shall hopefully get a picture of the set-up tonight when its dark, before i start messing around with a water change and feeding

-All articles copyright their respective authors
+All articles are the copyright of their respective authors

 Navigate through the articles

-Basic Water Testing Next article
+Previous article A Beginners Guide to Choosing the Right Fish Basic Water Testing Next article

-The comments are owned by the poster.
+The comments are owned by the author.
 We aren't responsible for their content.

 Re: Building a Terrace Within Your Aquarium